avlabsdev/avlabsdev/README.md

 I have since been focusing on front-end engineering and full-stack development.
 I found that I have even more passion for development and engineering than simply just design.

-AV Labs is a place for me to share my projects and info for potential clients/employers.
-I am actively looking for work, freelance, contract, or a permanent position.
+AV Labs is a place for me to share my projects and info for potential clients/employers. **I am actively looking for work, freelance, contract, or a permanent position**.

 Please feel free to contact me.